 Meaning and History

 The brand’s evolution began with a small grocery store of the Walker family in Ayrshire.
 John’s parents were farmers, and when his father died, he was only 14 years old.
 To feed the family, the mother sold the rural house along with the farm and, with this money, bought a warehouse, a grocery store, and an alcohol store in the nearest town.
-The young man was first engaged in mixing tea and then moved to the segment of wines and spirits: he sold rum, brandy, whiskey, and gin.
+The young man was first engaged in mixing tea, then moved to the wine and spirits segment, where he sold rum, brandy, whiskey, and gin.

-Gradually, the young man focused on selling blended whiskey since the law regarding it was relaxed, and now several varieties could be mixed.
-He did it to his taste and by order of clients.
-At that time, he did not label the goods in any way – the bottles did not have labels.
+Gradually, the young man focused on selling blended whiskey, as the law regarding it had been relaxed and several varieties could now be mixed.
+He did it to his taste and at the client’s order.
+At that time, he did not label the goods; the bottles had no labels.
 They appeared a little later when John Walker, nicknamed Johnnie, decided to promote his store.
-He called the spirit drink Walker’s Kilmarnock Whisky, indicating this with the inscription on the first (unofficial) logo.
+He called the spirit drink Walker’s Kilmarnock Whisky, as indicated by the inscription on the first (unofficial) logo.

-After the founder of the trademark died in 1857, the business passed to his son, who made a huge contribution to the development of the trademark.
+After the trademark’s founder died in 1857, the business passed to his son, who made a significant contribution to the trademark’s development.
 The first thing Alexander “Alec” Walker did was change the bottle’s shape and design.
 He made it iconic: flat and rectangular.
-So much more containers with Scotch whiskey were placed in one box, and tightly packed containers did not break during transportation.
+So many more containers of Scotch whiskey were placed in one box, and tightly packed containers did not break during transportation.

-His second innovation concerned marking: on each copy, there was a sticker superimposed at an angle of 24 degrees.
-This was also a cunning marketing ploy: buyers immediately distinguished blended whiskey because it could be seen even from a distance.
+His second innovation concerned marking: on each copy, a sticker was superimposed at a 24-degree angle.
+This was also a cunning marketing ploy: buyers could immediately distinguish blended whiskey from a distance.
 In addition, there was enough space for the name, so the inscription became clear and large.

-The founder’s grandsons, George and Alexander Walker II did a lot for the brand.
-They expanded the assortment due to the taste and added the names of the flowers.
-In 1908, the winery was rebranded, as a result of which, she got a new name.
-The bottles were adorned with the inscription “Johnnie Walker Whiskey” and not “Walker’s Kilmarnock Whisky.”
+The founder’s grandsons, George and Alexander Walker II, did a lot for the brand.
+They expanded the assortment based on taste and added the names of the flowers.
+In 1908, the winery was rebranded, resulting in a new name.
+The bottles were inscribed “Johnnie Walker Whiskey,” not “Walker’s Kilmarnock Whisky.”
 At the same time, a large-scale advertising campaign was launched, which contributed to the widespread distribution of the Scottish alcoholic drink.

 Another innovation in the redesign touched on the corporate logo.
-During that period, a walking gentleman in a bowler hat and with a cane appeared on the label.
+During that period, a gentleman in a bowler hat and cane appeared on the label.
 The manufacturer has been using this image for over a century.
-Thus, the marketing strategy allowed the Walker family to take the business to a higher level, and now their products are well recognized worldwide.
-Indeed, under this brand, not only valuable perennial drinks are produced, but also inexpensive whiskey less than three years old.
+Thus, the marketing strategy enabled the Walker family to elevate the business, and their products are now well recognized worldwide.
+Indeed, under this brand, not only are valuable perennial drinks produced, but also inexpensive whiskey less than three years old.

 What is Johnnie Walker?